Each person interested in joining a kayak trip is requested to read this page.

 - Outer Coast Expedition

-This fifteen-day expedition is unlike anything else.
+This eleven-day expedition is unlike anything else.
 The journey is open to experienced kayakers who have previously paddled with us.

 Please see the expedition itinerary: Outer Coast Expedition